KrishnaVineel17/Apache-Hadoop_MapReduce_WordCount/README.md

     3.**Speed**.
 With parallel processing and minimal data movement, Hadoop offers fast processing of massive amounts of data.
     4.**Simple**.
 Developers can write code in a choice of languages, including Java, C++ and Python.

+**WordCount** is a simple application that counts the number of occurrences of each word in a given input set.

 Main Objective:
 This assignment focuses on how to use Apache Hadoop MapReduce on Word Count Application.
 Here we give a .txt file as an input to the mapreduce program and get the output of **&lt;key, value>** pairs of frequencies for each word preset in the text file.